ENate/AI-model-Examples/README.md

 - A python program implemented to study the simulation of a molecule in the nucleus of an atom.

 ## Structure of the repository
+- Model training folders and source files: supervised, unsupervised, quantum
+- docker: docker files to build infrastructure and services
+- infra: for observability tools and services